-In order to accomplish the goal of reducing the number and severity of CMV-related crashes, injuries, and fatalities, Michigan proposes to conduct offsite and onsite safety audits on Michigan-domiciled interstate carriers, and conduct offsite safety audit on Canadian-domiciled carriers on behalf of the FMCSA Michigan Division, within the parameters of the program.
+In order to accomplish the goal of reducing the number and severity of CMV-related crashes, injuries, and fatalities, MSP-CVED proposes to conduct offsite and onsite safety audits on Michigan-domiciled interstate carriers, and conduct offsite safety audit on Canadian-domiciled carriers on behalf of the FMCSA Michigan Division, within the parameters of the program.

-Michigan conducted 32 offsite Canadian carrier audits in FY 2017.
-Michigan anticipates being able to manage a similar workload of offsite Canadian carrier audits in FY 2018 and will commit to 32 annually if the inventory supports it.
+MSP-CVED has conducted 18 offsite Canadian carrier audits in FY2018 as of 07/23/2018.
+MSP-CVED will manage a similar workload of offsite Canadian carrier audits in FY2019 and will commit to 32 annually if the inventory supports it.